|

 somewhat skewed.
 It is purposely created this way so as to avoid

-teams at the start of season having too many elements from the
+teams at the start of the season having too many elements from the

 top teams.